CCarrMcMahon/repo-essentials/README.md

 This plugin will not work with:

 -   **NoLimitChatbox** by **nickklmao**: Both plugins modify the chat character limit system in different ways.
 NoLimitChatbox removes the character limit entirely, while Essentials replaces it with a configurable value.
-BepInEx will prevent loading both plugins together.
+I have configured BepInEx to avoid loading this plugin when the other one is detected.

 ## Patches